emwap/annotations/README.md

 We need specific versions of `feldspar-langauge` and `feldspar-compiler` for this project.
 The versions are tracked using `git submodule`.

-Plese use `cabal sandbox` when working with the code.
-Sandboxing is available from version 1.18 of `cabal-install`.
+Please use `cabal sandbox` when working with the code.
+Sand-boxing is available from version 1.18 of `cabal-install`.

-After checking out the repo, perform the following steps:
+After checking out the repository, perform the following steps:

 ```
 git submodule update --init --rebase